Niwahan/MERN-Blogging-Site/Readme.md

 - **Backend**: Render

 For more details on deployment strategies and configurations, refer to the deployment sections in the respective platform documentation.

+## Acknowledgments

+This project was built following a tutorial by Modern Web on YouTube.
+The tutorial provided a comprehensive guide on building a full-stack MERN application, and it was instrumental in the development of this blogging platform.

+Special thanks to Modern Web for creating and sharing such valuable content.